Mrs Samantha Hodder, Designated Safeguarding Lead

 At Uphill Village Academy we are vigilant in keeping children safe from harm and are committed to safeguarding our children.
 All adults, including staff, parents and governors, have a responsibility to safeguard children; any concerns, no matter how small, should be shared with the Designated Safeguarding lead.

 If anyone has concerns about a member of staff, these should be reported to Mrs Samantha Hodder, or in her absence, Mrs Georgie Tinker.
-If the concern is about Mrs Samantha Hodder, the concern should be reported to the Chair of Governors, Mrs Paula Birtwistle or to Mr Shane Hawkings the governor responsible for Safeguarding.
-Contact details can be found in the school office.
+If the concern is about Mrs Samantha Hodder, the concern should be reported to the Chair of Academy Council, Mr Shane Hawkings who is also the Academy Councillor responsible for Safeguarding.
 Alternatively, contact DOFA (Designated Officer for Allegations) on 01275 888808 or the police on 101.

 If a safeguarding issue is not addressed appropriately, any adult can speak directly to the Referral and Assessment Team on 01275 888808 or the Police on 101.